Roleren/UORFome/README.md

 Put this file in ./UORFome

 Then run the script runPipeline.R, you most likely must fix things you forgot along the way.

+# Predicting ORFs

+Now you have the database, to run the prediction pipeline do: